tancheng/mlir-cgra/README.md

-# An out-of-tree dialect template for MLIR
+# soda-opt - Enabling System Level Design in MLIR

 This project aims to create `soda-opt`, a tool that leverages `mlir` to extract pre-selected high-level code snippets and compile these snippets to